jbuisine/OR.PhotoAlbumProject/README.md

 * Date        : 8/11/2015

 -------------------

-Files list :
+## Files list description :

-- utilities/buildAlbum.py               : code python permettant de créer les pages web avec l'album à partir d'un fichier de solution
-- utilities/buildGraph.R                : code R qui permet de générer le front de pareto pour un fichier score
-- utilities/run.sh                      : script bash permettant l'exécution du programme
-- albums/album-*/html                   : dossier pour recevoir les pages web d'un album
-- albums/album-*/html/img/\*.jpg        : les 55 photos au format jpg de l'album photo
-- albums/album-*/html/styleAlbum.css    : feuille de style associée aux pages web de l'album
+**Scala code**
+- src/*                                 : Scala files with optimisation algorithms.

+**Web application**
+- www/*                                 : Web node.js application with bower modules.
-- resources/data  : information sur les 55 photos au format json
+- www/views/templates/*                 : Templates with photos and pages generated.

+**Utilities**
+- utilities/lib/*                       : Libraries added to classpath when compiling scala code.
+- buildAlbum.py                         : Python script which generates ejs pages of a Template.
+- buildGraph.R                          : Script which can be used to generate 2D & 3D plot.

+**Resources**
+- resources/data                        : JSON files which described a template disposition.
+- resources/solutions                   : Solutions generated for a specific Template and disposition.
-- resources/docs		                : dossier comprenant les différents scores enregistrés afin de les comparer
+- resources/docs		                : Documentation of the project.
-- resources/scores		            : l'une des meilleures solution trouvée pour chaque fonction objectif
-- resources/solutions
-- src                                   : dossier du code scala donnant un exemple de lecture des données et de fonction d'évaluation.
-Il comprendra également l'ensemble des nouvelles fonctions d'évaluation développées.

 -------------------